 I am an Assistant Professor in the Department of Political Science at Vanderbilt University.
 Prior to joining Vanderbilt, I held a Research Fellowship at the Women and Public Policy Program at Harvard University's John F. Kennedy School of Government.
 I received my Ph.D. from the Department of Political Science at the University of Washington in 2014.
+In fall 2023, I will join the Travers Department of Political Science at U.C.
+Berkeley.

 Much of my work focuses on the consequences of women’s political representation.
 This includes how the adoption of electoral gender quotas shapes the substantive representation of women’s interests in national legislatures and how exposure to women officeholders affects citizen behavior.
 My current research examines questions related to gender and climate governance, including a book project that examines the origins of gender differences in climate attitudes worldwide.